Ever since I began blogging, I feel like I’m living two separate lives:

 Then I meet someone really nice, read a post that inspires me in a way, and I tell myself that no, even if my book is still open on the same page I left it last night, I didn’t waste my time away.

-The other day, after I finished checking a few posts, I wrote an e-mail to a woman I met via blogging, smiling to myself at the things I tell her freely about myself.
+The other day, after I finished checking a few posts, I wrote an e-mail to a woman I met via blogging, smiling to myself at the things I tell her.
 And my son asked me why I was smiling.
 It took me about ten minutes to explain, since I had to go back a few e-mails for him to understand the joke.

 It was then that I realized that, inadvertently, I’m leading a secret life!

-Followed by: do bloggers have family members and ordinary, real life friends following them in their blogs, or are they, like me, leading a double life?
+Followed by: do bloggers have family members and real life friends following their blogs, or are they, like me, leading a double life?